Agent00049/Ignite2017_MSAIDevBootcamp_Pre-day/README.md

 * Text Analytics and U-SQL: [tutorial](https://github.com/Azure-Samples/usql-cognitive-text-hello-world)
 * Trying Cognitive Services without Azure: sign up [here](https://azure.microsoft.com/en-us/try/cognitive-services/)

+## Examples

+Make sure to update the config files with the required configuration values before attempting to run the examples.
+The only exception here is the properties that are prefixed with `x`.
+These are only required if you want to run the bot with ngrok and use a public channel rather than the emulator.

+Also, keep in mind these are intended to be run as demos.
+To see the full functionality of the sample, you'll need to uncomment the relevant blocks of code.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a